SciSoftDays/scisoftdays.github.com/source/meetings/2012/speakers_and_abstracts/index.markdown

 > [Andy R. Terrel](andy.terrel.us)
 > Texas Advanced Computing Center

+Scientific software is complex, hard to install, and usually written by overworked indentured servants, i.e. graduate students.
+Perhaps more importantly, it is the large basis of the modern scientific method, but unlike proofs and lab methodologies, it is often hidden from our peers.
+To address these issues, a number of initiatives to promote open scientific codes have emerged from various organizations.
+I will focus on the [NumFOCUS](http://numfocus.org/) foundation, a new organization the use of accessible and reproducible computing in science and technology.
+I will also survey a number of other resources available for scientists to share their code and experiences.

 ## <a id="thiruvathukal"></a> Filesystems: Addressing the Last-mile "problem" in Services-Oriented/Cloud Computing

 > [George K. Thiruvathukal](http://works.bepress.com/gkthiruvathukal/)